"For God Does Not Love the Transgressors": The Limits of Retribution in Qur'an 2:190-195 and The Laws of War

 Robinson, Chase F. “Neck-Sealing in Early Islam.”
 Journal of the Economic and Social History of the Orient, vol. 48, no. 3, 2005, pp. 401–41.

 Sahner, Christian C. Christian Martyrs under Islam: Religious Violence and the Making of the Muslim World.
-Princeton University Press, 2018.
+Princeton UP, 2018.

 Sarris, Peter.
 Justinian: Emperor, Soldier, Saint.
 Basic Books, 2023.

 Sijpesteijn, Petra M. Shaping a Muslim State: The World of a Mid-Eighth-Century Egyptian Official.
-Oxford University Press, 2013.
+Oxford UP, 2013.

 Simonsohn, Uriel I. A Common Justice: The Legal Allegiances of Christians and Jews under Early Islam.
-University of Pennsylvania Press, 2011.
+U of Pennsylvania P, 2011.

 Weitz, Lev E. Between Christ and Caliph: Law, Marriage, and Christian Community in Early Islam.
-University of Pennsylvania Press, 2018.
+U of Pennsylvania P, 2018.

 Comments